harpreet1602/harpreet1602/README.md

 - 👯 I’m looking to collaborate with other web developers on some 😎cool projects

-- ⚡ Fun fact **I am a singer, dancer, sportsperson, blogger, youtuber and much more**
+- ⚡ Fun fact **I am a singer, dancer, sportsperson, blogger, youtuber and the list goes on!**

 <h2> Connect with me <img src='https://raw.githubusercontent.com/ShahriarShafin/ShahriarShafin/main/Assets/handshake.gif' width="100px"> </h2>